mzufferey/omics/index.md

 DeepSynergy database (Preuer et al., 2018), in which all pairs of 25 drugs had been tested across a panel of 39 cell lines (Figure

+PRISM (Profiling Relative Inhibition Simultaneously in Mixtures) GDSC (Genomics of Drug Sensitivity)

+**Dependency**

+DepMap	a compendium of genomics, proteomics, shRNA and CRISPR based gene dependency datasets of hundreds of cell lines.

 ##### Single cell